-K - Credit 0 quality points per credit hour
+K - Credit

 Credit without a grade, in courses designated in the catalog as graded on a "credit- no credit basis" and for credit earned by examination.
 "K" grade is defined as equivalent to "C" or higher.

 N - No Credit 0 quality points per credit hour